NFTGalaxy/sandwitch-attack-data-analysis/README.md

 sample rate: 21.84%

-# of addresses with loss in the sample pool: 3,856 (no contract addresses)
+addresses with loss in the sample pool: 3,856 (no contract addresses)

 loss percentage: 3,856/14,996=25.71%